microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 <!-- ![render in the core](https://user-images.githubusercontent.com/876920/142806570-a477d315-40f3-4e0c-8079-f2867d5f3e88.png) -->

-When the notebook document contains markdown cells or rich outputs, the workflow is a bit more complex and become asynchornously partially due to the fact the markdown and rich outputs are rendered in a separate webview/iframe.
+When the notebook document contains markdown cells or rich outputs, the workflow is a bit more complex and become asynchronous partially due to the fact the markdown and rich outputs are rendered in a separate webview/iframe.
 While the list view renders the cell/row, it will send requests to the webview for output rendering, the rendering result (like dimensions of the output elements) won't come back in current frame.
 Once we receive the output rendering results from the webview (say next frame), we would ask the list view to adjust the position/dimension of the cell and ones below.

 ![render outputs in the webview/iframe](https://user-images.githubusercontent.com/876920/142923784-4e7a297c-6ce4-4741-b306-cbfb3277699b.png)